 Currently, all Rec-Lite watercraft (Sea-Doo Spark and Yamaha EX) lack the weight and deep-V hull to track, handle or cushion a rider over aggressive seas.
 The added weight and subtle deadrise of the GTI, VX and even STX-15F provide improved rough water tracking and handling, but will still communicate turbulence concurrent to their particular weights and designs.
 Sea-Doo’s new ST3 hull (RXT, GTX, Wake Pro, Fish Pro) offer extraordinary stability while stationary and at cruising speeds, and excellent comfort at all times, but at the cost of predictable tracking and handling in tumultuous seas.

-In chop, the ability of Yamaha’s GP1800 to track and handle is unmatched, but as noted, is intentionally light on insulation.
+In chop, the hull design of Yamaha’s GP1800 gives it a ability to track and handle that is unmatched, but as noted, is intentionally light on insulation.
 The new 2019 FX platform shares much of its design and rough water talents with the GP, but manages to distribute and deflect vibrations far better, providing a smoother, more insulated feel.
 Finally, Kawasaki’s Ultra retains the industry’s most aggressive deadrise and the heftiest weight, giving the craft both incredible rough water comfort (ie. insulation) as well as instinctual handling and proven tracking.
 This all comes at a cost, and the 310-horsepower Kawasaki’s fuel consumption while getting the craft to plane is substantial.

 So what of our curious reader at the beginning?
 Investigating deeper, he wasn’t so concerned with how well he could execute a hairpin turn around a buoy in bathtub-like water, but rather, how well the craft would soak up the bumps and jostles while he passed a busy stretch of lake.
+In other words, he needed a hull design more biased towards comfort.
 For the dissatisfied Yamaha owner, he too was looking for greater insulation while somehow retaining his supremacy at owning one of the quickest skis amid his friends.
-Racers and hot doggers will happily give up the cushy, insulated feel for greater handling and tracking prowess.
+Racers and hot doggers will happily choose a hull design that gives up the cushy, insulated feel for greater handling and tracking prowess.
 Remember that when you start looking into purchasing a new watercraft.
 What are you really looking for?
 C’mon, be honest.